 When Target's Registry team faced declining revenue and was losing market share to Amazon, they were trapped in exactly this cycle—reactively matching Amazon's features without achieving significant growth.
 Our JTBD method changed everything, helping them achieve over 25% top-line growth annually and transition from market follower to leader.

-Most companies unknowingly destroy equity value through misaligned product development.
+Most companies unknowingly limit growth potential through misaligned product development.
 Product teams build features that seem logical internally but fail to address the actual jobs customers are trying to get done.

-Failure to define customer needs accurately is the root cause of the growth problem.
+Failure to define customer needs accurately is the root cause of growth limitations.
 In a study published in the MIT Sloan Management Review, 95% of all companies do not have an agreed-upon definition of a customer need.

 The traditional approach creates several critical failures:

-The real cost isn't just wasted development time—it's missed growth opportunities while competitors who understand customer jobs capture market share and achieve multiple expansion necessary for superior equity returns.
+The real cost isn't just wasted development time—it's missed growth opportunities while competitors who understand customer jobs capture market share and achieve the growth necessary for business success.

 Our approach fundamentally changes roadmap prioritization by starting with customer jobs rather than internal feature preferences.
 The foundational JTBD insight is that customers are hiring products to get jobs done.